A levels Drama and Theatre (2016)

 - original photographs, drawings or annotated sketches of designs

 We are considering offering centres the choice of either visiting examiner or digital submission for this component and we will confirm the details in the Autumn term.

 We will permit the live performance statement to be satisfied through streamed or recorded performances.

 We will also permit students to analyse and evaluate the work of others based on live theatre and/or streamed or recorded performances.

-We will be supporting you and your students every step of the way with the 2022 summer arrangements and we’ll be releasing more information and guidance as this is confirmed.
+We will be supporting you and your students every step of the way with the 2022 summer arrangements.

 You can find the support which we currently have available to support teaching and learning below.